 A pasture fence, or one used for keeping out larger predators (such as wild dogs or deer), will need to be a good bit stouter than the simple garden fence described above.
 It should be tensioned tight enough to stay off the ground and to maintain enough resistive pressure so that an animal will take it seriously if the charger goes out for a while.
 You'll need strong support posts at the ends and corners, and at the tops and bottoms of any hills or culverts.
 That way, runs of wire can be strung tight, needing little between the main supports but battens or lightweight line posts to keep the wires separated and off the ground.

 Before setting the fence, plan and clear the intended fence line so animals can see the wire and so no weed plants will short it out.
-If the fence crosses a well-traveled drive or private road, you can order a $100 spring-hinged drive-through gate (See Figure 5 in the image gallery for the electric fence diagram) from a mail-order house.
+If the fence crosses a well-traveled drive or private road, you can order a $100 spring-hinged drive-through gate (Figure 5) from a mail-order house.
 These dandy gadgets have charged wire dangling off horizontal members to keep any animal in check, though your vehicle can pass through at will.
-If you just need to drive through the gate occasionally or need a walk — through opening, you can use inexpensive ($1.50 each) spring-tensioned plastic gate handles; just cut the wire near a post and hook them on (See Figure 6 in the image gallery for the electric fence diagram).
+If you just need to drive through the gate occasionally or need a walk — through opening, you can use inexpensive ($1.50 each) spring-tensioned plastic gate handles; just cut the wire near a post and hook them on (Figure 6).
 Be sure to train everyone who uses the gate to refasten the handles: If a line's left unhooked on the ground, electricity will drain out of it with each pulse.

 The larger the stock, the heavier gauge wire you'll need . . . the taller the animals, the more strands . . . and the wilder the animals are, the stronger the posts.
 In choosing the wire layout, put the wires where they will make best contact on the beasts to be restrained.
 If you're running a single wire, string it at chest level so the target animal will be shocked going over or under.
 The top strand of a two-wire fence should hit at upper mid-breast (a horse or cow's lowered nose), the other midway down to the ground, so long as the interwire space doesn't permit a careful step through.
 With three or more wires, you'll normally run the top wire at upper mid-breast level and the others equally spaced below it.